 Invoices

-Sell anything to agents with built-in x402 checkout
+Agent checkout — sell anything to agents with built-in x402 payment rails

-A Gwop invoice is a merchant-defined payment object.
-You set the amount, describe what’s being sold, and attach any metadata you need.
-Gwop generates x402 payment URLs for both Base and Solana inside the invoice.
-The agent fetches the invoice, picks a chain, and pays.
+You set the amount, describe what you are selling, and attach any metadata you need.
+Gwop generates the checkout session with x402 payment URLs for both Base and Solana.
+The agent fetches it, picks a chain, and pays.

 How it works